KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Create `pubkey.txt` file

-We will need to create a `pubkey.txt` file inside `~/komodo/src/` directory.
+You will need to create a `pubkey.txt` file inside `~/komodo/src/` directory on both your servers with their respective pubkeys.
 This will be used to start all assetchains including HUSH3 & VRSC with the `-pubkey=` param. `pubkey.txt` file should contain only the below information.
-Change `02a854251adfee222bede8396fed0756985d4ea905f72611740867c7a4ad6488c1` with your own pubkey.
+Change `02a854251adfee222bede8396fed0756985d4ea905f72611740867c7a4ad6488c1` with either your Main pubkey or 3rd Party pubkey, on their respective servers.

 ```bash
 pubkey=02a854251adfee222bede8396fed0756985d4ea905f72611740867c7a4ad6488c1